1 Esdras 2

 1Now in the first year of Cyrus king of the Persians, that the word of the Lord spoken by Jeremiah might be accomplished, the Lord stirred up the spirit of Cyrus king of the Persians, and he made a proclamation throughout all his kingdom, and put it also in writing, saying,

-The text does not say Cyrus heard God speak.
-It says the Lord stirred his spirit—moved him as an eagle stirs its nest to teach its young to fly (see Deuteronomy 32:11).
-The moving is invisible.
-Cyrus has no name for what he feels, no theology to explain why he acts.
-He simply acts.
-This is how God moves the hearts of rulers whose kingdoms do not acknowledge His name3.
+Notice what the text does not claim: Cyrus never hears a voice.
+He is stirred - the word is the one used for an eagle stirring its nest to push the young into flight (see Deuteronomy 32:11).
+The hand on him is invisible.
+He has no name for the pull he feels, no theology to explain it.
+He simply moves.
+This is how God works the hearts of rulers whose kingdoms have never spoken His name.

 2Thus saith Cyrus king of the Persians: The Lord God of Israel, the most high God, hath made me king of the whole world; 3And he hath commanded me to build him a house at Jerusalem in Judea.
 If therefore there be any of you that are of his people, let their Lord be with them, and let them go up to Jerusalem in Judea and build the house of the Lord God of Israel; for he is the God that dwelleth in Jerusalem.